Seven Fun Water Aerobics Exercises for Seniors

 Water aerobics is one of the most therapeutic activities seniors can take part in and boasts many physical benefits, including:

-• Improves heart and lung function
+- Improved heart and lung function

-• Builds strength with gentle resistance from the water
+- Strength-building with gentle resistance from the water

 If you have access to a pool, try adding the following pool exercises to your weekly workout routine.

-Flutter kicks
+1. Flutter kicks

-Water marching
+2. Water marching

-Leg lifts
+3. Leg lifts

 This exercise uses the resistance of the water to work all the muscles in the legs.
 Stand in the pool and lift one leg out to the side and back down.
 Repeat until your leg feels tired, then switch legs and perform the exercise on the other leg.
 Not only does this exercise work the legs, but it also improves balance and strengthens your core.

-Standing water pushups
+4. Standing water push-ups

 These are a great way to build arm, chest and shoulder strength without putting too much pressure on the joints.
 Stand along the side of the pool and place your hands slightly wider than shoulder-width apart on the gutter or edge of the pool.
 Bend your arms and lean in toward the wall, then push yourself back out.
 Repeat this exercise slowly until your arms feel tired.

-Arm curls
+5. Arm curls

-Arm circles
+6. Arm circles

 Find an area along the edge of the pool where the water reaches your neck.
 Standing next to the edge of the pool will help you catch your balance if necessary.
 Stand with one foot in front of you and one foot behind you.
 Lift your arms out to the side until they are just below the surface of the water.
 Keep your arms straight with your palms down and move your arms in a circular motion.
 Continue moving for 10–15 seconds in one direction, then repeat in the other direction.

-Aqua jogging
+7. Aqua jogging

 Aqua jogging can be as simple as jogging through the water from one side of the pool to the other.
 This exercise can also be modified to walking back and forth in the pool or jogging or marching in place.
 Aqua jogging is designed to get the heart rate up and keep it up, so whichever modification you choose, be sure it’s at least a little challenging.

 For a good aerobic workout, complete the pool exercises above in three- to five-minute increments for a total of 20 to 25 minutes per session.
 This can be done up to five times each week.
-As with any workout, keep these safety tips in mind: be aware of your limits, never do water aerobics alone, and speak with your doctor about how your medications and overall fitness mesh with water aerobics.
+As with any workout, keep these safety tips in mind: Be aware of your limits, never do water aerobics alone and speak with your doctor about how your medications and overall fitness mesh with water aerobics.